LiamTyler/Photoshop/doc/iter2_designdocument.md

 ```

 The main goal of the KernalFilter is to achieve the convolution-based functionality.
 We approached the problem in the following way, "For each pixel in our display, the new pixel will be composed of its neighboring pixels.
 We wish to know which neighboring pixels, and how much of each of them to compose our new pixel with."
-To accomplish this, notice how the KernalFilter class has a Kernal object, which is shown in Fig 4.
+To accomplish this, notice how the KernalFilter class has a Kernal object, which is shown in Figure 4.

-###### include/kernal.h
+###### Figure 4: The Kernal class declaration (src/include/kernal.h)
 ```C++
 class Kernal {
  public: